RachelFoare/Pangenome-construction-using-VG/README.md

 wget ftp://ngs.sanger.ac.uk/production/hgdp/hgdp_wgs.20190516/hgdp_wgs.20190516.full.chr22.vcf.gz
 ```

-And now with our actual commands to create the graph, considering all the VCFs and the reference files are in ```data``` and have not been indexed yet :
+And now with our actual commands to create the graph, considering all the VCFs and the reference files are in ```data```, the subgroups are not formed and the files have not been indexed yet :
 ```sh
 #!/bin/bash
 #SBATCH --job-name=myjob